 Grace Harrison, BACHE Cleaner of the Year 2014, said:

 I was surprised enough to find out I had been nominated in the first place.
-I do my job like everyone else, so to receive this kind of recognition is a real honour.Find out more about Plymouth University Campus and Operations
+I do my job like everyone else, so to receive this kind of recognition is a real honour.Find out more about University of Plymouth Campus and Operations

 Grace started working at Plymouth University on a part-time basis in 2009.
 She has since increased her hours and is now responsible for three buildings.
-Beyond this, Grace works on applicant days, open days and special events held in the evenings of weekends.
+Beyond this, Grace works on offer holder days, open days and special events held in the evenings of weekends.